 Preparing for College

-Look into getting a General Education Development (GED) certificate if you don't have a high school diploma.
+- Look into getting a General Education Development (GED) certificate if you don't have a high school diploma.
 The Spoon River College Office of Adult Education can help you.
-Click the button below for more information.
+Click the link below for more information.